meilof/pysnark/README.md

 ### Unix

 To build on Unix, a C++ compiler, the Python3 header files, and CMake are needed.
 The libsnark backend additionally requires SWIG and the GNU MP library.
 See [here](https://github.com/scipr-lab/libsnark) for details.

-On Linux, the following has been found to work to satisfy the requirements:
+On Ubuntu 18.04, the following command installs the required dependencies:

 ```
-sudo apt-get install pkg-config build-essential cmake git libgmp3-dev libprocps-dev python-markdown libboost-all-dev libssl-dev
+sudo apt install pkg-config build-essential cmake libgmp3-dev libprocps-dev libssl-dev libboost-dev libboost-program-options-dev python3-setuptools python3-dev swig
 ```

 To build, either download a release [here](https://github.com/meilof/pysnark/releases) or clone PySNARK with submodules: